Quick answer

 Low bid procurement generally awards to the lowest responsive and responsible bidder under the solicitation rules.
 Best value procurement considers price plus other criteria such as qualifications, technical approach, schedule, safety, past performance, or team fit.
-Contractors should match pricing, compliance review, and proposal effort to the evaluation method.
+Contractors should read the evaluation criteria first because the procurement method determines how much effort belongs in price, compliance, qualifications, and narrative.

 Side-by-Side Comparison